 About preschooler play and cognitive development

 Preschoolers want to learn how things work, and they learn best through play.
-Children at play are solving problems, creating, experimenting, thinking and learning all the time.
+Preschoolers at play are solving problems, creating, experimenting, thinking and learning all the time.

 What to expect: preschooler cognitive development and play

 With time, experience and practice, preschoolers will probably:

 - start to organise games and make friends

 - start to understand concepts like ‘bigger’ and ‘taller’

 - start to develop a sense of humour and delight in jokes and riddles

 - start negotiating with you if there’s something they want

 - start predicting what will happen next – for example, in a story

 - still not understand what’s real and what’s pretend.

-At four years, children still have fairly short concentration spans, so expect that your child might get restless or bored if an activity goes on for too long.
+At 4 years, preschoolers still have fairly short concentration spans, so you can expect that your child might get restless or bored if an activity goes on for too long.

-By five years, your child will probably sit through a full game or finish a whole puzzle – and that brings the new challenge of playing fair and learning to lose gracefully!
+By 5 years, your child will probably sit through a full game or finish a whole puzzle – and that brings the new challenge of playing fair and learning to lose gracefully!

-Starting preschool gives your child lots to think about.
+Starting preschool gives your child a lot to think about.
 There are new rules and routines that are different from those at home.
 This can be tiring and confusing at first.
-Your child might need time and lots of love and support to adjust.
+Your child might need time and plenty of love and support to adjust.